topquark22/Plexorino/README.md

 - We have left pins 9-13 free, which are used by SPI.
 - We have left pins A4, A5 free, which are used by I2C.
 - We have left pins 6, 7, 8 free, of which pin 6 is PWM-capable.

-## Pull-up inputs

-According to the [datasheet](doc/74LS151.pdf), the mux inputs do not have pull-up resistors.
-So if you intend to use them as equivalent to Arduino INPUT_PULLUP pins, put a 10K resistor between the mux input and +5V.